Many communities. Many stories. Many advocates. One journey.

 Do I have to be Southeast Asian American (SEAA) to Apply?

-No, you do not have to be SEAA to register for the Leadership Advocacy Training.
-LAT cohorts have historically accepted a small number of non-SEAA allies who work with and for SEAA communities.
+No, you do not have to be Southeast Asian American to register for the Leadership Advocacy Training.
+We welcome anyone to apply who is passionate about adovcating for SEAA communities.

 Please note that SEARAC defines “Southeast Asian American” as a person from/with ancestry from the following countries: Vietnam (e.g., Vietnamese, Khmer Kampuchea Krom, Montagnard), Cambodia (e.g., Khmer, Cham, Khmer Loeu), and Laos (e.g., Hmong, Lao, Mien, Khmu, Tai Dam, Tai Leu, etc.).
 This definition of SEAA is a political identity derived from the shared experiences of people who were displaced by American occupations of Vietnam, Cambodia, and Laos, and subsequently came to the United States as refugees.